AndrewRathbun/EventTranscript.db-Research/README.md

 ## What is EventTranscript.db?

-EventTranscript.db is a SQLite database that appears to record lots of diagnostic-related information about events that occur on the Windows operating system.
+EventTranscript.db is a SQLite database that appears to record lots of diagnostic-related information about events that occur on the Windows operating system in real-time.
 This database is not enabled by default and, if enabled, can be enormous in size and potentially serve as a treasure trove of data.

 ## Where is EventTranscript.db located?